enyo/tag/README.md

 The next time you start the script you will see the detected version, and the proposed next versions.

+## Renaming only

+Sometimes you only want to rename your version without actually tagging the whole thing.
+(This happens when you're working on the version 1.4.3-dev and realize that the next version will actually be 2.0.0.
+So you should be working on 2.0.0-dev).
+To do so, call `tag` with the `--rename-only` option:

+    tag 2.0.0-dev --rename-only

 ### Manual versioning

 When you **don't** want to upgrade version `1.2.3-dev` to `1.2.3`, or version `1.2.3` to `1.2.4`, you can specify the next version manually like this: